galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 >    > ### {% icon question %} Questions
 >    >
 >    > 1.
-How many species are represeted on this file ?
+How many species are represented on this file ?
 >    > 2.
 What are the other entries?
 >
 >